What Is Degrowth? How It Will Easily Change The World For The Better

 Ideally, Degrowth economies would conserve resources as they are primarily run on renewable energy systems.

-Degrowth recognizes a large part of resources used by society is dependent on the abuse of the limited ecosystem.
-Heavily relying on non-renewable resources will jeopardize the long-term survival of our society.
+Degrowth recognizes that a large part of society’s resources depend on the limited ecosystem’s abuse.
+Heavily relying on non-renewable resources will jeopardize our society’s long-term survival.

 That sad truth is an ever-growing driving force that compels people to demand solutions like the Degrowth Movement.

-The simple fact is we can easily do better if we decided to.
-We just need to stop trying to have our cake and eat it too.
+The simple fact is we can easily do better if we decide to.
+We must stop trying to have our cake and eat it.

 Unfortunately, technological advancement and efficiency improvement tend to be reinvested into more consumption and growth.
 Remember Capital Accumulation?